A privately funded 5,000-seat amphitheater is coming to downtown Winston-Salem in Spring 2027.

 - Benefits: An amphitheater could boost foot traffic and spending at nearby businesses, energizing the downtown area.

-- Yes, but: Some citizens have raised concerns about parking, downtown noise, effects on the nearby Crystal Tower residents, and the potential $1/month leasing agreement.
+- Yes, but: Some citizens have raised concerns about parking, downtown noise, and effects on the nearby Crystal Tower residents, and the $1/month leasing agreement.